WVURAIL/dspira-lessons/categories/telescope-software-setup/index.md

 * An SDR device (dongle) is needed for this system.
 See the [SDR Options page.](https://wvurail.org//dspira-lessons/SDR)

-* The "back end" of the telescope is a spectrometer program that runs on the free, open-source software *GNURadio*.
-These programs were developed for the *Ubuntu* operating system.
+* The "back end" of the telescope is a spectrometer program that runs on the free, open-source software *GNURadio* on the *Ubuntu* operating system.
 Information for acquiring *Ubuntu* and *GNURadio* are provided below.

 * The spectrometer program built and developed by DSPIRA is called *spectrometer_w_cal.grc*.
 Instructions for installing this program can be found [here](https://wvurail.org//dspira-lessons/gr_radio_astro_Installation){:target="_blank"}.
 Instructions for using this program can be found [here](https://wvurail.org//dspira-lessons/spectrometer_w_cal_Instructions){:target="_blank"}.